- This event has passed.

 What to expect during the Phi Ta Khon Festival

-Expect to be confronted with some oversized phalluses that are displayed prominently as symbols of fertility – often with a healthy sense of humour and cheekiness.
+Expect to be confronted with oversized phalluses reminiscent of the Japan Penis Festival, which are displayed prominently as symbols of fertility – often with a healthy sense of humour and cheekiness.
 Some men will daub their bodies with mud to represent rice fields, while creative representations of water buffaloes are there to force the ghosts to deliver enough rain for the coming farming season.

 The original and sometimes frightening representations of the ghosts come in different sizes.
 The Phi Ta Khon yai (meaning large) can only be made by those who received permission from the ghosts.
 They have been crafted in the same way for hundreds of years.
 The Phi Ta Khon lek (meaning small) can be made and depicted by anyone.